Become a Stripe Partner to access additional best practices and receive relevant news and updates from Stripe.

 We’ve created several test values you can use to replicate various states and responses.
 Beyond these options, perform your due diligence, testing your integration with:

 - Duplicate data (for example, retry the same request to see what happens) We also recommend you have someone else test your integration, especially if that other person isn’t a developer themselves.

 Once you’ve gone live is an unfortunate time to discover you’ve not properly written your code to handle every possible error type, including those that should “never” happen.
 Be certain your code is defensive, handling not just the common errors, but all possibilities.

 When testing your error handling, pay close attention to what information is shown to your users.
 A card being declined (that is, a

 card_error) is a different concern than an error on your backend (for example, an

 Stripe logs every request made with your API keys, with these records being viewable in the Dashboard.
 We recommend that you log all important data on your end, too, despite the apparent redundancy.
 Your own logs will be a life-saver if your server has a problem contacting Stripe or there’s an issue with your API keys—both cases would prevent us from logging your request.

 Stripe objects created in test mode—such as plans, coupons, products, and SKUs—are not usable in live mode.
 This prevents your test data from being inadvertently used in your production code.
-When recreating necessary objects in live mode, be certain to use the same ID values (e.g., the same plan ID, not the same name) to guarantee your code will continue to work without issue.
+When recreating necessary objects in live mode, be certain to use the same ID values (for example, the same plan ID, not the same name) to guarantee your code will continue to work without issue.